www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-ensure-that-website-design-is-accessible-and-good.md

-# Ensure that the website design is accessible
+# Ensure that the website design is accessible and good
 * Issue number: [\#43](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/43)
 # Task Description
 Improve the design, accessibility and usability of the software.